apache/dolphinscheduler/docs/docs/en/guide/task/pytorch.md

 This task plugin can also run XGBoost, LightGBM, SkLearn, TensorFlow, Keras and other projects.
 This task plugin is available as an upgrade to Python task plugin running machine learning tasks.

-If necessary, we can call this task plugin `PythonML`,which easily run machine learning projects in DolphinScheduler.
+If necessary, we can call this task plugin `PythonML`,which can run machine learning projects easily in DolphinScheduler.